Lagostina review with an open letter to Lagostina regarding truth in advertising with Chinese made products promoted as “made in Italy.”

 My number one priority is being honest and forthright with my readers.
 Now that I know that most of Lagostina’s cookware is made in China, I have no choice but to pass on the information to my followers.
 I also don’t like feeling as though I was purposefully misled.
 It is an understatement to say that from my perspective, Lagostina’s reputation has been tarnished.

-I felt compelled to write this letter.
+I felt compelled to write this letter as a Lagostina review.
 Your customer service representatives seemed to not want to hear what I had to say, and I needed to let you know.
 I do hope that it has some sort of impact in the way that Lagostina (US) presents products on your website.
 Online customers researching on what they think is an Italian company’s site have the right to know where the cookware is manufactured–before the box arrives at their home bearing the words, “Made in China”.

 To My Readers ~